SuperElastix/SuperElastix-Documentation/source/Design.rst

 Given that the json file is valid and the blueprint meets the minimal required properties, SuperElastix has a flexible mechanism to parse all additional properties and to realize the algorithmic network without unnescarilly requiring a verbose configuration file and aimed at having a user-extendible database of components.
-Since initially each node in the graph can be any component in that is in SuperElastix its component database each property is considered an exclusion criterion.
+Since, initially, each node in the graph can be any component that is in the component database of SuperElastix, each property is considered an exclusion criterion.
 Additionally, the properties defined at a connection form exclusion criteria for both components involved.
 When all exclusion criteria are considered and for any node in the graph it cannnot be uniquely defined which component needs to be realized, SuperElastix will stop and report which component requires more or less criteria.